 Where appropriate the Committee consults the Chief Executive Officer regarding its proposals.
 No Director plays a part in any discussion regarding his or her own remuneration.

 The Nomination Committee is responsible for keeping under regular review the size, structure and composition (including the skills, knowledge, experience and diversity) of the Board.
 This includes considering succession planning for the senior management of the Group, taking into account the skills and expertise expected to be needed in the future.

 It is responsible for nominating new candidates for the Board, for which selection criteria are agreed in advance of any new appointment.

-The Nomination Committee is chaired by Raúl Curiel with the other members being Nicholas Thompson and Clive Carver.
+The Nomination Committee is chaired by Raúl Curiel with the other members being Robert Fry and Clive Carver.

 AIM Rule 26